DavideDaz/EntuData/_posts/2020-01-28-OptimizersComparison.md

 <img src="{{ site.url }}{{ site.baseurl }}/OptimizerComparison/velocities099.png" alt="Velocity terms decay099">
 <figcaption>Figure 6: Velocity terms decay, alpha=0.99</figcaption>

 The use of a high value of alpha from the beginning of the cycle can introduce a high oscillation of the loss function.
-In the initial step the gradient is still far to be aligned towards the local minima, and this error is not dumped enough by the friction factor.
+In the initial step the gradient is still far to be aligned towards the local minima, and this error is not damped enough by the friction factor.

 <figure class="half full">
 <img src="{{ site.url }}{{ site.baseurl }}/OptimizerComparison/loss099.png" alt="SGD with momentum loss099">